SocialGouv/kontinuous/docs/CONTRIBUTING.md

 ### Review branches

 Kontinuous has many interconnected dependencies that make flow, it's can be hard to set version manually on each component, so there a great dev feature that it's called e2e-version.
+The default implementation target the major version that is linked on branch v1.

+To create a review e2e linked branch of kontinuous and test it from end to end, you can just create a branch called `dev-**`, replacing `**` by a string containing only **lowercased alphanumerics** characters, `-` and `.`.
+Theses restriction are to be compliant with docker tagging rules.
+On pushing this branch for the first time a workflow will make the link, and commit it to the branch.
+Then just pull the branch and continue to work on it.
+After each new push on the branch, wait for all related github actions to end before you can use last version of your branch on your testing implementation.

-The default implementation target the major version that is linked on branch v1, to create review branch of kontinuous and test it from end to end, here is the process:
+To create manually a review branch of kontinuous and test it from end to end, here is the process:

 ```sh
 # prepare kontinuous